tiefeand/cmd/README.md

 ---

 ### Pass variable by data
 To pass variables by data (rather than by reference) expand variables before passing them using the `%`.
 Wrap variables that are passed as parameters into `"` to avoid false parameter mapping on behalf of spaces.
-Not that although this will eventually lead to double quotes in case a parameter already has `"` in its value this will be counteracted by generally applying thr rule 4 below.
+Not that although this will eventually lead to double quotes in case a parameter already has `"` in its value this will be counteracted by generally applying thr **rule 24** below.

 ``` cmd
     CALL :someFunction "%SOME_HARDCODED_VARIABLE%"